johnpolacek/image-crossfade/README.md

 This is a React functional component called `ImageCrossFade` that displays an image with a cross-fade effect.

-The component takes in three props:
+The component takes in three required props:

 - *imgUrl:* a string representing the URL of the image to be displayed.
-- *width:* a number representing the width of the image, default value is 1728.
+- *width:* a number representing the width of the image.
-- *height:* a number representing the height of the image, default value is 864.
+- *height:* a number representing the height of the image.

 The component uses the `useState` hook to manage the state of three variables: